Riley leads San Francisco against Portland after 22-point performance

 San Francisco; Sunday, 7 p.m.
 EST

-BOTTOM LINE: San Francisco takes on Portland after Tyrone Riley IV scored 22 points in San Francisco’s 74-64 win over the San Diego Toreros.
+BOTTOM LINE: San Francisco hosts Portland after Tyrone Riley IV scored 22 points in San Francisco’s 74-64 win against the San Diego Toreros.

-The Dons are 6-1 on their home court.
-San Francisco averages 75.2 points and has outscored opponents by 6.9 points per game.
+The Dons have gone 6-1 in home games.
+San Francisco is third in the WCC with 25.6 defensive rebounds per game led by David Fuchs averaging 5.0.

-The Pilots are 0-3 in WCC play.
-Portland is eighth in the WCC with 23.8 defensive rebounds per game led by Joel Foxwell averaging 3.8.
+The Pilots are 0-3 in conference games.
+Portland allows 81.4 points to opponents while being outscored by 2.3 points per game.

 TOP PERFORMERS: Ryan Beasley is averaging 13 points for the Dons.
 Riley is averaging 13.1 points over the last 10 games.

-Foxwell is scoring 13.3 points per game with 4.3 rebounds and 7.4 assists for the Pilots.
-Cameron Williams is averaging 12.4 points and 5.4 rebounds while shooting 55.7% over the past 10 games.
+Joel Foxwell is shooting 41.8% and averaging 13.3 points for the Pilots.
+Cameron Williams is averaging 12.4 points over the last 10 games.

 LAST 10 GAMES: Dons: 5-5, averaging 71.9 points, 33.9 rebounds, 13.4 assists, 4.1 steals and 3.5 blocks per game while shooting 42.7% from the field.
 Their opponents have averaged 70.0 points per game.